Paldiu/NoSploit/README.md

 * Long mob names crashing clients.
 * Mobs with long follow range crashing servers.
 * Levers causing graphical gliches and crashing clients.
+* Daylight sensors causing lag on a server due to rapid activation and deactivation of redstone.